mechmerlin/qmk_setup/macos_flashing.md

-# Flashing .hex files on a macOS Environment
+# Flashing firmware files on a macOS Environment

 This guide is meant to help you get started with flashing compatible .hex files to your QMK powered keyboard.
 You have your choice of either flashing with the command line or with a tool called QMK Toolbox.